-Construction Suspended on Public Works Projects
+Construction Resumes on Two Public Works Projects

 Facilities Development's own Alexis Blue has been hired as Assistant Director following a national search.
 Alexis previously served as Project Manager-Civil Engineer.
 She emerged from a strong field of candidates and began her new position on January 6, 2020, stepping in to support the transition as Associate Director Josh Kavulla left Western on January 9, 2020.